codi639/influxdb_auditor/README.md

-# Count Rows in InfluxDB - The Ultimate Row Counter Script
+# InfluxDB Autidor - The Ultimate Auditor Script

-Welcome to the **Count Rows in InfluxDB V1** script! 🕵️‍♂️ If you’ve ever wondered how many rows are hiding in your InfluxDB measurements, you’ve come to the right place.
-This script counts them all and gives you a grand total.
+Welcome to the **Auditor InfluxDB V1** tool! 🕵️‍♂️ If you’ve ever wondered how many rows are hiding in your InfluxDB measurements, how to simply create or fill databases, you’ve come to the right place.
+This tool is supposed (handmaded by a non-professional dev...) to do all of this for you.
 It’s like a treasure hunt, but with data!

 ## Prerequisites